What is the Diaconate?

 Han and his wife Grace have attended GRC since the fall of 2007.
 They have three daughters: Ella, Reese, and Charlotte.
 Prior to joining GRC, Han and Grace were members of the core launch group for the Redeemer-network PCA church plant (LFCC) in Bayside, NY.
 Since becoming members of Grace Redeemer, they have continued to serve the Lord.
 Han previously co-led the Ridgewood growth group, led a GRC sponsored mission trip to Haiti, and was a member of the Diaconate prior to rolling off in 2015.

 Grace has been attending GRC since 2004 and a member since May 2008.
 She has served on the Ushers team for 6 years and in the Children’s ministry for 3 years.
 Her hobbies include hospitality/entertaining and cooking.

 Werner and his wife, Laura, have been members of GRC since 2006.
 They have two children.
-Werner has led the Men's Ministry since early 2007 and leads the Celebrate Recovery Ministry here at GRC.
+Werner has been a leader in the Men’s Ministry since early 2007 and currently heads GRC’s Celebrate Recovery ministry.